pavlinal/mead-museum-tours/README.md

 # Mead Art Museum

 As the [Mead Art Museum](https://www.amherst.edu/museums/mead) at Amherst College develops a suite of community and school resources, one of the thematic focal points is on art and music - works that include representations of instruments or music making, or objects that themselves have audible components that are not readily accessible to the viewer.
 This is where digital technology comes in.
-Tho goal of this project is to develop user-friendly, and visually-compelling multi-device web application compatible with both Android and iOS devices that will provide supplementary audio, video and written content for a selection of objects in the museum.
+The goal of this project is to develop user-friendly, and visually-compelling multi-device web application compatible with both Android and iOS devices that will provide supplementary audio, video and written content for a selection of objects in the museum.

 ## Table of contents